An Online Accounting Degree That Sets You Apart

 COURSES & COMPETENCIES

 The WGU B.S.
 Accounting degree program is an affordable, online way to prepare for a rewarding career in accounting, auditing, or bookkeeping, or as a CPA.
+Once you earn your accounting degree, you'll be ready to complete your accounting certification.
 Learn to evaluate and manage business performance and develop the financial skills needed to keep companies running smoothly.
 You will learn auditing, financial recording, taxes, payroll, financial planning, and other essential accounting principles while preparing for the CPA or other licensing exams.

 To ensure WGU graduates acquire the knowledge and skills sought by today’s employers, our online bachelor of science in accounting degree was developed with significant input from experts and business leaders who serve on the Western Governors University Business Program Council.